-I.73 52.237-11 Accepting and Dispensing of \$1 Coin (Aug 2007)
+I.73 52.237-11 -- Accepting and Dispensing of \$1 Coin (Sep 2008)

-(a) This clause applies to service contracts that involve business operations conducted in U.S. coin and currency, including vending machines, on any premises owned by the United States or under the control of any agency or instrumentality of the United States.
-All such business

-- operations must be compliant with the requirements in paragraphs (b) and (c) of this clause on and after January 1, 2008. - (b) All business operations conducted under this contract that involve coins or currency, including vending machines, shall be fully capable of accepting and dispensing \$1 coins in connection with such operations. - (c) The Contractor shall ensure that signs and notices are displayed denoting the capability of accepting and dispensing \$1 coins with business operations on all premises where coins or currency are accepted or dispensed, including on each vending machine.
+- (a) This clause applies to service contracts that involve business operations conducted in U.S. coin and currency, including vending machines, on any premises owned by the United States or under the control of any agency or instrumentality of the United States.
+All such business operations must be compliant with the requirements in paragraphs (b) and (c) of this clause on and after January 1, 2008. - (b) All business operations conducted under this contract that involve coins or currency, including vending machines, shall be fully capable of-- - (1) Accepting \$1 coins in connection with such operations; and - (2) Dispensing \$1 coins in connection with such operations, unless the vending machine does not receive currency denominations greater than \$1. - (c) The Contractor shall ensure that signs and notices are displayed denoting the capability of accepting and dispensing \$1 coins with business operations on all premises where coins or currency are accepted or dispensed, including on each vending machine.

-I.74 52.242-1 Notice of Intent to Disallow Costs (Apr 1984)
+I.74 52.242-1 -- Notice of Intent to Disallow Costs (Apr 1984)